Jules Quicherat

 His father, a working cabinet-maker, came from Paray-le-Monial to Paris to support his large family; Quicherat was born there.
 He was fifteen years younger than his brother Louis, a great Latin scholar and lexicographer, who survived him.
 Although very poor, he was admitted to the College of Sainte-Barbe, where he received a thorough classical education.
 He showed his gratitude to this establishment by writing its history in three volumes, published between 1860 and 1864.
-At the end of his studies he hesitated for some time before deciding what career he would follow, until Jules Michelet put an end to his indecision by inspiring him with a taste for history.
+At the end of his studies, he hesitated for some time before deciding what career to follow until Jules Michelet ended his indecision by inspiring him with a taste for history.

-In 1835 Quicherat entered the École des Chartes; he left two years later at the head of the college.
+In 1835, Quicherat entered the École des Chartes; he left two years later at the head of the college.
 Once more inspired by the example of Michelet, who had just written an admirable work on Joan of Arc, he published the text of the two trials of Joan, adding much contemporary evidence on her heroism in his Procès de condamnation et de réhabilitation de Jeanne d'Arc (5 vols.
 1841-1849), as well as half a volume of Aperçus nouveaux sur l'histoire de Jeanne d'Arc, in which it seems that the last word has been said on important points.

-From the 15th century he drew other inspirations.
-In 1844 he published memoirs of the adventures of a brigand, Rodrigue de Villandrando, which gradually grew into a volume full of fresh matter.
-He wrote full biographies of two chroniclers of Louis XI, one very obscure, Jean Castel, the other, Thomas Basin, bishop of Lisieux, who was, on the contrary, a remarkable politician, prelate and chronicler.
-Between 1855 and 1859 Quicherat published the works of the latter, most of which were now brought out for the first time.
+From the 15th century, he drew other inspirations.
+In 1844, he published memoirs of the adventures of a brigand, Rodrigue de Villandrando, which gradually grew into a volume full of fresh matter.
+He wrote full biographies of two chroniclers of Louis XI, one very obscure, Jean Castel, and the other, Thomas Basin, bishop of Lisieux, who was, on the contrary, a remarkable politician, prelate, and chronicler.
+Between 1855 and 1859, Quicherat published the latter's works, most of which were now brought out for the first time.
 In addition to these he wrote Fragments inédits de Georges Chastellain and Lettres, mémoires et autres documents relatifs à la guerre du bien public en 1465.